argonne-lcf/net-prof/README.md

 # net_prof

 net_prof is a network profiler library aimed to profile the HPE Cray Cassini Network Interface Card (NIC) on a compute node to collect, analyze and visualize the network counter events.
-This tool will help to compare and diagnose a successful workload without any network issues with an unsuccessful workload due to a network issue.
+This tool will help to compare and diagnose a successful workload without any network issues with an unsuccessful workload due to a network issue. net-prof summary reports help to understand, analyze, and optimize current network bandwidth usage for any type of communication — whether it’s ping, point-to-point, send-receive, MPI collectives, or PyTorch CCL collectives — by pinpointing why the current communication API is not achieving its theoretical peak performance.

 ## To Install